Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Fortification Techie.md

 Range: 1km
 Damage: 1d20
 Effect: Launches items.
-Requirements: Fort Workshop‌
+Requirements: Fort Workshopâ€Œ

 ---
 Blazing Mod: Adjust a turret to cause burning on hit.
 Cost: 3x cost of item.
 Effect: Targets hit by a turret with this mod is set ablaze for 3 turns, causing 1d8 damage per turn.
 This damage is lethal.
-Requirements: Chemical Tinker Lv 2.‌
+Requirements: Chemical Tinker Lv 2.â€Œ

 ---
 Mech Deployment Canon: A massive Gun emplacement that can fire Basic mechs
 Cost: $10000
 Range: 1km
 Effect: Allows the player to deploy a basic mech to a target in range.
-Requirements: Mech Tinker Lv 2.‌
+Requirements: Mech Tinker Lv 2.â€Œ

 ---
 Recall Mod: Allows the player to recall auto or dual turrets to him instantly.